dev-launchers-sandbox/project__discord-bot/README.md

 # Development environment

+**YOU WILL NEED DOCKER-COMPOSE TO TEST YOUR CODE LOCALLY.
+Check here for installation instructions: https://docs.docker.com/compose/install/**

 Development environment is defined in docker-compose.yaml.
 To integrate with the backend API locally, clone the backend repo https://github.com/dev-launchers/platform__api into a sibling repo.